Cholera

 Travellers can reduce their risk of being ill from cholera by ensuring good personal hygiene and following advice on preventing food and water spread diseases.

-Cholera vaccine
+Cholera vaccines

-In the United Kingdom (UK), an oral (drink), inactivated cholera vaccine called Dukoral® is available and protects against V. cholerae serogroup O1.
-This vaccine is not needed by most travellers; it is recommended for those whose activities or medical history put them at increased risk, including:
+In the United Kingdom (UK) cholera vaccination is not recommended for most travellers.
+It is only advised for travellers whose activities or medical history put them at increased risk, including:

-- those going to areas of cholera outbreaks who have limited access to safe water and medical care.
+- Those going to areas of cholera outbreaks who have limited access to safe water and medical care.

-- those for whom vaccination is considered potentially beneficial. (i.e. for those who do not fit into the above groups, but are still considered at higher risk).
+- Those for whom vaccination is considered potentially beneficial (i.e. for those who do not fit into the above groups, but are still considered at higher risk).

 Vaccine schedule (Dukoral)